 Development Management Privacy Notice (Milton Keynes Council)

 The Development Management Service forms part of Milton Keynes Council.
 This Privacy Notice sets out how we deal with your personal information within this Service.
-It links in with the Council’s Corporate Privacy Notice so therefore should be read alongside it.
+It links in with the Council’s Corporate Privacy Notice and should be read alongside it.
 For more details about our Corporate Privacy Notice, please visit MKC Corporate Privacy Notice

 Development Management Services includes Development Management, Planning Policy, Infrastructure, Obligations, Technical Support Team and Land Charges.
 The Service proactively supports the growth agenda, plan MK and 'urban renaissance' strategy for the centre of Milton Keynes and the 2050 plan, which sets out the next 50 years of economic housing and infrastructure growth for Milton Keynes.
 Everything we do with information about people, such as how we collect it and who we share it with, has to comply with the Data Protection Act and the General Data Protection Regulation (GDPR) that came into force in May 2018.
 A key part of this is being open about how we use information and what rights you have in respect of information we hold about you.

 If anything in this notice is not clear, or if you have further queries, please get in contact with the Data Protection Officer using the details at the end.